spectrocloud/librarium/docs/docs-content/integrations/microk8s.md

 :::warning

-When choosing `RollingUpgrade` as the upgrade strategy, the cluster must have three or more control plane nodes.
+When using `RollingUpgrade` as the upgrade strategy, the cluster must have at least three control plane nodes.
-Otherwise, the API server will be down during the upgrade, and the cluster will be unaccessible.
+Otherwise, the API server will be down during the upgrade, and the cluster will become inaccessible.

 :::